Sylius/Sylius/UPGRADE-1.8.md

 in some admin URLs you can now replace `/admin` by `/%sylius_admin.path_name%`.
 Also the route is now dynamic.
 You can change the `SYLIUS_ADMIN_ROUTING_PATH_NAME` environment variable to custom the admin's URL.

+1. Due to its deprecation, we removed the usage of `Symfony\Component\Security\Core\User\AdvancedUserInterface` in `Sylius\Component\User\Model\UserInterface` (the missing methods were added to the latter).
+If you target the `AdvancedUserInterface` anywhere in your code, extend it again in your interface or switch the type hint.

 ## Special attention

 ### Migrations